-17A.04.030 Riparian Management Zones and Buffers.
+17A.04.030 Riparian Management Zones and Buffers Buffers.

-- 1. Purpose.
-Riparian Management Zones (RMZs) and Buffers shall be established and maintained to protect fish and wildlife habitat conservation areas.
-RMZs refer to areas established and maintained to protect streams.
-Buffers refer to areas established and maintained to protect nonaquatic fish and wildlife habitat conservation areas. - Measurement.
-RMZs for streams shall be measured in all directions from the ordinary high water mark (OHWM) as identified in the field.
+Purpose.
+Riparian Management Zones (RMZs) and Buffers - shall be established and maintained to protect-regulated habitat conservation areaswatercourses fish and wildlife habitat conservation areas.
+RMZs refer to areas established and maintained to protect watercourses streams. -Buffers refer to areas established and maintained to protect nonaquatic fish and wildlife habitat conservation areas.

+- 2. Measurement.
+RMZBuffers\for aquatic habitat conservation areas\streams\shall be measured in all directions from the ordinary high water mark (OHWM) as identified in the field.
 Building setbacks (17A.01090.5) are in addition to RMZs and buffers and are measured outward from the edge of the RMZ or buffer boundary.
-(See 17A.04.030(8) for information regarding nonaquatic fish and wildlife habitat conservation area buffers.) - 3.
+(See 17A.04.030(89) for information regarding nonaquatic fish and wildlife habitat conservation area buffers.)
+Buffers for other habitat types shall be measured in all directions from the habitat boundary, as mapped by the Washington State Department of Fish and Wildlife or qualified professional pursuant to 17A.04.020 and verified for either by the Director. - 3.
 RMZ and Buffer Condition.
 RMZs and buffers shall be maintained in a predominantly well-vegetated and undisturbed condition to ensure that they perform their intended function of protecting the FWHCA.
-Tree removal is prohibited in RMZs and FWHCA buffers other than in accordance with 17A.01.050.3.j.

-4. Standard Riparian Management Zones for Waters of the State.
+Tree removal is prohibited in RMZs and FWHCA buffers other than in accordance with 17A.01.050.3.i. - 3.
+Alterations.
+Alteration of habitat conservation area buffers are prohibited, except in accordance with this Title.
+Habitat conservation area buffers RMzs shall be maintained in a predominantly well-vegetated and undisturbed condition. - 4.
+Standard buffers Riparian Management Zones for Waters of the State.

-Table 17A.04.030-4 Standard RMZ Widths Kittitas County Nonshoreline Rivers, Streams, Lakes and Ponds (does not include building setback [KCC 17A.01.090.5])
+Table 17A.04.030-4 Standard Buffer RMZ Widths Kittitas County Nonshoreline Rivers, Streams, Lakes and Ponds (does not include building setback [KCC 17A.01.090.5])

-Riparian Management Zone Widths
+Buffer Riparian Management Zone Widths 1,2

-Stream Type Cascade Ecoregion (feet) Columbia Plateau Ecoregion (feet)
+Stream Type Cascade EcoregionHigh Intensity (feet) Columbia Plateau EcoregionLow and Moderate Intensity (feet)

 Type S (Shoreline) See the SMP See the SMP

-Type F 150 100
+Type F 200 150 150 100

-Туре Np 100 65
+Type Np 150 100 100 65

-Type Ns 50 40
+Type Ns 50 50 40

+Other Case by Case

-Interrupted RMZs: When a fish and wildlife habitat conservation area RMZ contains an existing legally established public or private road, the Director may allow an alteration or development on the landward side of the road provided that the alteration or development will not have a detrimental impact to the habitat area.
+&lt;sup>1 Interrupted RMZsbuffers: When a habitat conservation area fish and wildlife habitat conservation area RMZ-bufferR contains an existing legally established public or private road, the Director may allow an alteration or development activity on the landward side of the road provided that the alteration or development will not have a detrimental impact to the habitat area.
 The Director may require a habitat management plan if - after considering the hydrologic, geologic, and/or biological habitat connection potential and the extent and permanence of the buffer interruption - such a plan is deemed necessary to confirm the lack of detrimental impact on the habitat area.

-Multiple RMZs: In the event that RMZs for any fish and wildlife habitat conservation area are contiguous or overlapping, the most protective of the collective RMZs shall apply.
-The Cascade and Columbia Plateau Ecoregions are derived from the Water Resource Inventory Areas (WRIA) 38, 39, and 40 ecoregion boundaries.
+&lt;sup>2 Multiple RMZsbuffers: In the event that RMZsbuffers for any habitat conservation areafish and wildlife habitat conservation area or other critical area are contiguous or overlapping, the most protective landward most edge of the collective RMZsbuffers shall apply.

+&lt;sup>3 The Cascade and Columbia Plateau Ecoregions are derived from the Water Resource Inventory Areas (WRIA) 38, 39, and 40 ecoregion boundaries.
 The Cascade Ecoregion includes North Cascades, Cascades, and Eastern Cascade Slopes and Foothills ecoregions.
 The Columbia Plateau Ecoregion includes the shrub-steppe ecoregion known as the Columbia Plateau.